Robbie Gould

-Gould is the 8th most accurate placekicker in NFL history.
+Robert Paul Gould III (/ˈɡoʊld/ GOLD; born December 6, 1982) is an American former professional football player who was a placekicker for 18 seasons in the National Football League (NFL) with the Chicago Bears, New York Giants and San Francisco 49ers.
+He played college football for the Penn State Nittany Lions and was signed by the New England Patriots as an undrafted free agent in 2005.
+Gould played with the Bears from 2005 to 2015, earning first-team All-Pro and Pro Bowl honors in 2006, and became the franchise's all-time leading scorer.

+Gould ranks as the ninth-most accurate placekicker in NFL history and never missed a field goal or extra point in the postseason, converting all 29 field goal attempts and all 39 extra point attempts.
+He finished his career as the 10th all-time leading scorer in NFL history.

-Early years
+Early life

 Gould was born to Cheryl and Robert Gould in Jersey Shore, Pennsylvania.
-His father was a three-time All-American soccer player who led Lock Haven University to a Division II national championship in 1980. and was drafted by the St. Louis Steamers in the early 1980s.
-He attended Central Mountain High School in Mill Hall, Pennsylvania, where he won letters in football, soccer, basketball, and track.
+His father was a three-time All-American soccer player who led Lock Haven University to a Division II national championship in 1980, and was drafted by the St. Louis Steamers in the early 1980s.
+Gould attended Central Mountain High School in Mill Hall, Pennsylvania, where he won letters in football, soccer, basketball, and track.

 College career

-Gould was originally interested in pursing professional soccer while still in high school.
+Gould was originally interested in pursuing professional soccer while still in high school.
 Choosing football instead, he asked his principal to send a letter of recommendation to Penn State University head football coach Joe Paterno, who invited him to try out as a freshman walk-on.
 Gould enrolled at Penn State, where he played for the Nittany Lions football team and earned a degree in business management.
 In four years with the Nittany Lions, he converted 115 of 121 extra point attempts and 39 of 61 field goal attempts.